 Health Insurance Rebate Calculator

 Private health insurance offers valuable peace of mind and practicality as you get older and are more likely to need medical treatment.
-A broad level of Hospital cover can significantly cut the waiting times for joint replacement surgery compared to the public hospital system, for example.
+A broad level of hospital cover can significantly cut the waiting times for joint replacement surgery compared to the public hospital system, for example.
 A comprehensive level of Extras cover can also become increasingly important for seniors, and can offer additional support for some of the conditions that can develop in later life.
-As a senior, you can receive a higher rebate (depending on your Medicare Levy Surcharge income tier) to offset some of the costs of your premiums, and having Hospital cover will exempt you from paying the Medicare Levy Surcharge.
+As a senior, you can receive a higher level of rebate (depending on your Medicare Levy Surcharge income tier) to offset some of the costs of your premiums, and having hospital cover will exempt you from paying the Medicare Levy Surcharge.